amlandatta/spring310/course-service/README.md

 # course-service:

-A sample SpringBoot project integrated with Spring Cloud Config Server
+A sample SpringBoot project integrated with Spring Cloud Config Server and Eureka server (a service registry)

 ### Pre-requisites